motedon/vuzinski.me/content/TheOneYouMissed.md

 peace is comfort.
 comfort NOT just to have it and take it for granted but to have a reason to do things.
-A fuel for the truck that carries the necessities of life.
+The fuel for the truck that carries the necessities of life.

 Strawberries with condensed milk is the worst trigger ever.